brown-studios/minuet/README.md

 # Minuet fan controller

-Minuet is a smart brushless DC motor controller for the [MAXXAIR Maxxfan Deluxe vent fan](https://www.maxxair.com/products/fans/maxxfan-deluxe/).
+Minuet is a smart brushless DC motor controller for the [MAXXAIR Maxxfan](https://www.maxxair.com/products/fans/maxxfan-deluxe/).

 * No more squeaking motor!
 Replace your fan's original brushed motor with a quieter low maintenance brushless motor.
 * Install Minuet with simple hand tools: it is a complete drop-in replacement that does not require making any irreversible modifications so you can easily revert back to the original equipment later if you want.